semaphoreci-demos/semaphore-demo-ios-swift-xcode/README.md

 ## What I learned

-Learn from mistakes, see the [logged issues](https://github.com/p2635/ios-swift-tallest-towers-app/issues?q=is%3Aissue) in this repo.
+See [logged issues](https://github.com/p2635/ios-swift-tallest-towers-app/issues?q=is%3Aissue) in this repo.
 One non-technical lesson.
 Next time, don't practice with a repo that is more than a year old.

 ## Reference links